danwing/metadata/draft-rw-flow-metadata.md

 For reliable traffic, this metadata indicates whether the packet belongs to bulk or real-time traffic.

 ~~~~~
-; Have a meaning only for packets marked as reliable
+; Has a meaning only for packets marked as reliable
-; Indicates realtime when set to true.
+; True indicates realtime
+; False indicates bulk (non-realtime)
 realtime = bool
 ~~~~~
 {: #cddl-realtime title="CDDL Encoding of Realtime"}

+An application such as a web browser might mark certain flows as realtime (e.g., the flow is related to dynamically updating a search box and quick responses help the user experience) and other flows as bulk (e.g., file download, file upload).

 #### Network Treatment